-This function is used to fit variance-mean data (V-M analysis) to estimate the unitary current, i.
+Use this function to fit variance-mean data (V-M analysis) to estimate the unitary current, i.
 The fit solves for the slope i, forcing the origin to zero.

 Straight Line, Standard

 $$f(x) = mx + b$$

 The straight-line fit solves for the slope m and the y-intercept b.